Ekkehard-Schulze/precision-temperature-logger/firmware_temperature_logger_TMP117/DS3231_Set_Time.ino/README.md

 the microcontroller at this specific time.

-Make sure the microcontroller is not started for a second time with this firmware, this would set a time which is too far behind the real time.
+Make sure the microcontroller is not started for a second time with this firmware, this would set a time which is behind the real time.
 Instead, after setting the DS3231 RTC time, immediately upload the application firmware to the microcontroller.